antoine-coulon/skott/README.md

 ✅ Deeply detects **circular dependencies** in an efficient way, with the ability to provide a max depth for the search

+✅ Many **builtin visualization modes** including a web application or terminal-based outputs such as file-tree or graph views.

 ✅ Builtin **watch mode** updating the graph when file changes are detected.
 It works with all display modes (webapp and all CLIs visualization modes).
 Support all options of file ignoring/filtering from skott.

 ✅ File tree traversal supports **ignore pattern** and **Git ignored files** (via `.gitignore` files)

-✅ Runs **incrementally** (experimental), meaning that Skott will _only analyze_ files that were modified/added since the last run, offering performance boosts.
+✅ Runs **incrementally** (experimental), meaning that skott will _only analyze_ files that were modified/added since the last run, offering performance boosts.

-✅ Works with any custom **dependency resolver** (useful for specific monorepos integration)
+✅ Works with any custom **dependency resolver** (useful for specific monorepos integration where module identifiers need to be mapped to a specific workspace package)

 ✅ Detect **unused npm third-party dependencies**.
 Note that all unused `devDependencies` are not guaranteed to be detected as `depcheck` [only provides analysis for set of supported libraries](https://github.com/depcheck/depcheck) (eslint, karma, mocha, etc).

-✅ Deeply **collect all dependencies of the project graph**
+✅ Deeply **collect all dependencies of the project graph**, including third-party and builtin.

-✅ Deep **parent and child dependencies traversals**
+✅ Deep **parent and child dependencies traversals** using DFS and BFS algorithms.

-✅ Metadata collection for each traversed node (file size, view dependencies towards Node.js builtin modules and npm third-party libraries)
+✅ Metadata collection per traversed node (file size, dependencies)

 ✅ Generate static files including raw JSON, [mermaid-js](https://github.com/mermaid-js/mermaid) diagrams (.svg, .png, .md) representing your project's graph directly generated from the CLI.